luiderek/personal-site/README.md

 # personal-site

-starting off with the vite's create-app, to have some semblance of reasonable file composition. throw in the routing code from vueschool's router course and we have a baby monstrosity growing up.
+starting off with the vite's create-app, to have some semblance of reasonable file composition. throw in the routing code from vueschool's router course and we have a baby monstrosity. currently hosted on aws's free tier using dokku to handle the build process.

 ## Project Setup